RajSDE/PlacementMaterial/Readme.md

-# Resources-for-preparation-Of-Placements (Lecture video links)
+# Resources for Placement Prepration

 # Programming Language Used : C